 When protestors took to the streets demanding police reforms after the death of George Floyd and forcing Americans to confront systemic racism in all areas of life, Gilbert knew he was ready for this moment.
 “The situation we are going through is painful, but I feel a little more equipped to deal with it,” he says.
 “Because I had a father who grew up with lynchings, he was in this environment in a totally different way and I was exposed to that through him.”

 With his childhood and life experience conjoined with his father’s memories of Jim Crow, Gilbert found himself searching for the silver lining in the nimbus clouds earlier this month.
-The AAAS Fellow and member then decided to write a set of guidelines for diversity and in inclusion in crisis.
+The AAAS Fellow and member then decided to write a set of guidelines for diversity and inclusion in crisis.

 “I am writing in response to the events that have impacted the Black community, the Black computing community,” he says.
 “My experiences span more than 20 years and those experiences are the foundation for these guidelines.”